Confessions of a Recovering Environmentalist

 Confessions of a Recovering Environmentalist is a thoughtful book by writer Paul Kingsnorth, who has written two excellent books on alternatives to the big bad corporate world: One No, Many Yeses and Real England: The Battle Against the Bland.
-He writes beautifully yet quite sadly on how he gave up the fight as an environmental activist, due to realising that most people simply don’t care enough to give up consumerism.
+He writes beautifully yet quite sadly on how he gave up the fight as an environmental activist, due to realising that most people simply don’t care to give up consumerism.

 Passionate, lyrical, haunting and furious, this book gathers essays to go much deeper than the normal ‘going green books’.
-This sad lament of a world that has given up – may just make you start to care!
+This sad lament of a world given up – may just make you start to care!

 Rather like the ecological writer Satish Kumar, Paul does not believe the answer to saving the planet is going to come from Green New Deals and wind farms – but with a renewed balance and respect for Nature.